Free Budget Calculator — 50/30/20 Framework with Live Comparison

 When This Calculator Decides For You

-- Whether to take the apartment.Run your projected post-move budget through the calculator.
-If rent + utilities + renters insurance push needs over 50%, the place is too expensive — not because you cannot make rent, but because you will not save enough on top of it.
-The 30% rule of thumb (“rent ≤ 30% of gross”) is roughly equivalent to staying within 50% needs after you add utilities and insurance.
+- Whether to take the apartment.Run your projected post-move budget through the calculator before signing.
+If rent + utilities + renters insurance push needs over 50 %, the place is too expensive — not because you cannot make rent, but because you will not save enough on top of it.
+The 30 % gross rent rule (“spend no more than 30 % of gross on housing”) is roughly equivalent to staying within the 50 % needs cap after utilities and insurance are added.

 The Pay-Yourself-First Tactic